pradosoft/prado/UPGRADE.md

 - the prado-cli command used to create a new project has been removed.
 Use "composer create-project pradosoft/prado-app <directory>" instead.
 - The return value for getSelectedValue() method on list controls (eg. TDropDownList::getSelectedValue()) has changed.
 Previously, when no item was selected it would always return an empty string.
 Now it will return the PromptValue; note that PromptValue still defaults to an empty string.
 - TEACache has been removed.
 The eAccelerator project has been abandoned and doesn't work with PHP > 5.4.
+- TXCache has been removed.
+The XCache project has been abandoned and doesn't work with PHP > 5.6.

 Upgrading from v4.1.0
 ---------------------